Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 > **Important**
-> As the user, you are responsible for monitoring the progress of the migration and for ensuring that all data has been successfully migrated before decommissioning the source FHIR server.
+> As the user, you are responsible for monitoring the progress of the migration and export and import output process, and for ensuring that all data has been successfully migrated before decommissioning the source FHIR server.
 You can monitor the progress of the migration and each export and import job through the dashboards.
 Please be sure to monitor both dashboards at least once per day, and alert the FHIR server team via Azure Support ticket if there are any issues with the export or import jobs.
 >

 ### Dashboard Monitoring